 “Baroque Explorations” is a blog about my research into 17th century life and the era of the Court of Louis XIV, the Sun King in particular.
-I’m beginning to sneak back into the 18th century Napoleonic era from time to time as well.
+I’m also back into researching the 18th century Napoleonic era as well.

 For my blog on (surviving) the writing life, click here.

 Quote of the moment: ”The future is the past, returning through another gate.” —from a poem by Victoria Chang

 The Bastille Archives are a treasure trove of information.
 This morning I discovered, for example, in a report by Reynie, the police chief, that the “love powders” being delivered by Voisin to Montespan—for use on the King (or perhaps by Montespan herself?)—contained “des cantharides,” more commonly known as “Spanish Fly.”

 Ah.
 Love powders indeed.

 Cantharidin powder was used in aphrodisiac sweets called pilles galantes, or pastilles de Richelieu, because the Duc de Richelieu offered them to his mistresses.
 In the 18th century, Madame du Barry, King XV’s mistress, was said to have called them pastilles de sérail (pastilles of the seraglio), taking them herself or giving them to young women to prepare them for amorous duty with the ageing King.
 In 19th century France, it was commonly available as philtre amoureux or love philtre.
 Sometimes the powder was dissolved in alcohol, producing a tincture.